NPS for Growth

 - In the world of politics, a “good” NPS score, as unfortunate as it may be, is still negative.

 When and where to measure NPS

-As mentioned above, NPS can be measured in various mediums:
+The NPS can be measured in various marketing channels:

 - An email survey